 The succinct summary or graphic presentation provided by a theory makes complex interrelationships among multiple variables easier to understand (Healey & Zimmerman, 2010).
 As Green and colleagues (2010) commented, "the role of theory is to untangle and simplify for human comprehension the complexities of nature.
-Once the critical components of a complex problem are illuminated by theory, practical applications become possible"
+Once the critical components of a complex problem are illuminated by theory, practical applications become possible" (p.

-(p.
 398).
-The job of a good theory is to present content in enough detail so that it describes the behavior of a large (generalizable) group of people, but also to be simple to understand, implement, and evaluate (Green et al., 2010).
-Theory provides a broad road-map that helps explain the dynamics of health behavior, identify effective interventions, select suitable target audiences, and evaluate outcomes (Glanz & Rimer, 2005).
+The job of a good theory is to present content in enough detail so that it describes the behavior of a large (generalizable) group of people, but also make it simple enough to be understood, implemented, and evaluated (Green et al., 2010).
+Theory provides a broad roadmap that helps explain the dynamics of health behavior, identify effective interventions, select suitable target audiences, and evaluate outcomes (Glanz & Rimer, 2005).